 Wisdom teeth are removed or extracted from the mouth for many reasons.
 One reason may be preventive measures.
 For instance, if the wisdom tooth is coming in at a bad angle or is causing gum problems because it is hard to keep clean.
 These third molars may be causing dental problems such as gum disease / gingival inflammation.
 Sometimes wisdom teeth are not growing in the right way or impacted in such a way, that dentists or orthodontists may recommend extracting it.
 Orthodontists may sometimes recommend wisdom teeth extraction when doing teeth straightening for some adults.

-How do dentists, orthodontists or oral surgeons know what to do with wisdom teeth?
-One of the key tools dentists use for examining the wisdom teeth is to take a variety of dental x-rays & dental imaging machines.
-There are a variety of dental x-ray machines that allow the dentists to fully examine and view the wisdom teeth underneath the gums.
+How do dentists, orthodontists, or oral surgeons know what to do with wisdom teeth?
+One of the key tools dentists use for examining wisdom teeth is to take a variety of dental X-rays & dental imaging machines.
+There are a variety of dental X-ray machines that allow dentists to fully examine and view the wisdom teeth underneath the gums.
 These can include 3D pan machines or CT scan machines.
-They provide better imaging of the underlying third molars, and under the gums imaging to your local dentist, local periodontist or local oral surgeon.
+They provide better imaging of the underlying third molars and under-the-gums imaging to your local dentist, local periodontist, or local oral surgeon.

-There are several problems that can occur after the removal of wisdom teeth.
+Several problems can occur after the removal of wisdom teeth.
 Some are natural and cannot be avoided.
-In other instances, the patient has control over or maybe causing the dry socket to happen.
+In other instances, the patient has control over or maybe causes the dry socket to happen.
 The patient should follow all instructions given by the surgeon diligently.
 Failure to do so could result in problems ranging from a dry socket to a life-threatening infection.

 Dry sockets are caused by a blood clot falling out or failing to form.
 The dentist / oral surgeon will give advice as to how to avoid these.
-Following the post-op instructions provided is good, as there are certain things that should not be done after teeth extraction(s).
-Painful swelling sometimes does occur and maybe a sign that the body is healing naturally.
-Anything unusual or substantial, you should contact your local emergency dentist office or your local dentist.
+Following the post-op instructions provided is good, as certain things should not be done after teeth extraction(s).
+Painful swelling sometimes does occur and may be a sign that the body is healing naturally.
+For anything unusual or substantial, you should contact your local emergency dentist's office or your local dentist.
 However, any little swelling should begin to reduce after it peaks.
 If this does not occur, the surgeon or dentist needs to be contacted.
 With dental problem(s) involving pain or swelling, the dentist or dental office should be contacted as soon as can.
 Some dental extractions are more complicated than usual and need more work.
 Speaking with your dentist about what to expect is a good idea before and after getting extraction(s).

-Do you need TeleDentistry Dry Socket Consult or Live Dentistry Chat about Wisdom Tooth Pain Problem?
+Do you need TeleDentistry Dry Socket Consult or Live Dentistry Chat about Wisdom Tooth Pain Problems?
 Best Teledental Consulting Service and Local Emergency Dentist Chat with Best Dentists with us.

 We have many best dental blogs that our users find useful.
 Here is an article on Oral surgery and oral surgeons.
 Oral surgeons are many times referred to complicated impacted third molar extractions https://dentalchat.com/oral-surgery-information-and- oral-surgeon-chat.
 We appreciate our user's feedback and suggestions on how can improve DentalChat.com.